kailash-manasarovar/statement/docs/timeline/2026/april.md

 - So the gigue is up.
 - Sadly, it was only a temporary healing, but it fills me with confidence.

+### I have some questions for Steve about the course

+- It was an assumption of mine that Steve would have been as obsessed about the course as I am.
+- It turns out I was wrong, and he is a staunch catholic and found my questions a bit offensive.
+- So that was interesting.
+- He had done the workbook exercises one time, however, if I remember rightly.

 ## I'm signing

 - A friend tells me I'm signing.
 - I don't know what they mean.
 - Over the next few weeks, I catch myself making strange hand gestures to people and I realize I am actually signing!
 Well, God is.
+- I have no idea what I'm communicating, but that's also true of much that I say and write too.
+- I expect I only get about 5% of what's really being said.